Coronary artery disease: Medications

-It is recommended that blood pressure typically be reduced to less than 140/90 mmHg.
+It is recommended that blood pressure be reduced to less than 140/90 mmHg.
 The diastolic blood pressure should not be below 60 mmHg.
 Beta-blockers are recommended first line for this use.

 Aspirin

 In those with no previous history of heart disease, aspirin decreases the risk of a myocardial infarction but does not change the overall risk of death.
 Aspirin therapy to prevent heart disease is thus recommended only in adults who are at increased risk for cardiovascular events, which may include postmenopausal females, males above 40, and younger people with risk factors for coronary heart disease, including high blood pressure, a family history of heart disease, or diabetes.
 The benefits outweigh the harms most favorably in people at high risk for a cardiovascular event, where high risk is defined as at least a 3% chance over five years, but others with lower risk may still find the potential benefits worth the associated risks.